Brightdotdev/JSONVisualisser/README.md

 Built by [**Brightdotdev**](https://brightdotdev.vercel.app)

-If you like this project, drop a ⭐ on the repo or share it so more devs can visualize their JSON data the cool way 😎
+If you like this project, drop a ⭐ on the repo or share it so more devs can visualize their JSON data beautifully!

 ---